Law and Natural Law in Duns Scotus (Hobbes reader of Scotus?)

 publishDate 2001

-url http://revistascientificas.filo.uba.ar/index.php/petm/article/view/7881
+url https://revistascientificas.filo.uba.ar/index.php/petm/article/view/7881

 work_keys_str_mv AT deboniluisalberto lawandnaturallawindunsscotushobbesreaderofscotus